 However, it’s best to take CBD daily to get better results.

-You may start with a smaller dose as a beginner and increase it once your tolerance builds.
+As a beginner, you may start with a smaller dose and increase it once your tolerance builds.
 Taking two or three small doses of CBD a day may help reduce depressive symptoms significantly.

 Some Side Effects of CBD